 As you read through the sections of this document that you have been asked to review, please provide written responses to the best of your ability to the following questions.
-Reviewer comments are provided in italics below as well in in the document.

 Additional comments and recommendations for improving this document and associated methodology are also welcome:

-- (1) Is the document written in a style that will be accessible for users with a range of educational and technical backgrounds?
-Yes.
-The document style is clear and accessible.
-This will be a welcome and useful document for site managers. - (2) Is the described methodology sufficiently clear to be performed by Superfund remediation project managers, risk assessors, and consultants for Superfund sites?
-If not, please provide suggestions on how clarity can be improved.
-Yes, but some suggestions for improvement are provided in comments in the text. - (3) Is the document missing any important concepts, sections, definitions, and/or text that should be provided in order to make the methodology truly implementable?
-A glossary that defines acronyms would be helpful.
+- (1) Is the document written in a style that will be accessible for users with a range of educational and technical backgrounds? - (2) Is the described methodology sufficiently clear to be performed by Superfund remediation project managers, risk assessors, and consultants for Superfund sites?
+If not, please provide suggestions on how clarity can be improved. - (3) Is the document missing any important concepts, sections, definitions, and/or text that should be provided in order to make the methodology truly implementable? - (4) Are the illustrative examples for determining IWRGs complete enough to demonstrate how the IWRGs are derived? - (5) Is the methodology for deriving interstitial water remediation goals scientifically defensible? - (6) In implementing the methodology, site-specific $K{OC}$ s are used to convert the IWRGs on concentration basis in sediment interstitial water ( $\mu$ g/L) to concentrations in bulk sediment ( $\mu$ g/kg dry weight).
+Is the discussion of the $K{OC}$ s adequate?
+Is the discussion of the conversion from

-- (4) Are the illustrative examples for determining IWRGs complete enough to demonstrate how the IWRGs are derived?
-Yes, but suggestions for additional examples are provide in the text. - (5) Is the methodology for deriving interstitial water remediation goals scientifically defensible?
-Yes. - (6) In implementing the methodology, site-specific K{OC}s are used to convert the IWRGs on concentration basis in sediment interstitial water (μg/L) to concentrations in bulk sediment (μg/kg dry weight).
-Is the discussion of the K{OC}s adequate?
-Yes.
-Is the discussion of the conversion from concentrations in interstitial water to bulk sediment adequate?
-Yes, with one exception as noted in a comment on page 28.
-Is the discussion of which K{OC}s should be used in the conversions adequate?
-Yes, with one exception as noted in a comment on page 28. - (7) Passive sampling can be performed on any number of samples from a site; for example, on all samples where contaminants are measured in bulk sediment, on only the surface sediments, on the top and bottom of sediments cores, on the top and at the dredge depth of the sediments cores, on surface sediment and based of BAZ (biological active zone), or some other arrangement.
+- concentrations in interstitial water to bulk sediment adequate?
+Is the discussion of which KOCs should be used in the conversions adequate? - (7) Passive sampling can be performed on any number of samples from a site; for example, on all samples where contaminants are measured in bulk sediment, on only the surface sediments, on the top and bottom of sediments cores, on the top and at the dredge depth of the sediments cores, on surface sediment and based of BAZ (biological active zone), or some other arrangement.
 Currently, the methodology allows flexibility (makes no recommendation) on which samples are measured using the passive sampling technique and how those data are used in the conversion from interstitial water IWRGs to bulk sediment IWRGs.
 The extremes in this process are a) perform one passive sampling measurement and assume all sediments are the same across the location of interest (horizontally and with depth) or b) perform passive sampling on all samples and develop 3-D contour plots with depth based upon concentrations in the interstitial water.
 Should the methodology make a recommendation on this issue?
-The issue should at least be discussed.
-If so, provide your recommendation.
-The issue of whether to use passive samplers on only the BAZ, or throughout a deeper sediment core will depend on the conceptual site mode (CSM).
-Does the CSM suggest that contamination at depth could be accessible to site receptors, either now or in the future?
-Is sediment at depth is not currently bioaccessible and is not expected to be in the future, passive sampling may not be necessary.
-Would information on the potential bioavailability of samples at depth be helpful in terms of site management?
-A tiered approach could be used.
-For example, Koc values in surface sediment measured using passive samplers are in agreement with standard literature-based Koc values, application of standard Koc values to deeper sediment could be used to assess potential future risk, and passive samplers would not be needed for deeper sediments. - (8) Section 5 provides information on comparing toxicity test results and developed IWRGs.
+If so, provide your recommendation. - (8) Section 5 provides information on comparing toxicity test results and developed IWRGs.
 Is this section sufficiently clear for the non-experts in toxicity testing and/or passive sampling?
-Yes.